paulocns/KDB/README.md

 ## Adding to project

-To use it just add it to your gradle file
+To use it just add it to your app gradle file

 ```
 implementation 'com.psato.kdbcore:kdb:0.2.0'